1984 Canadian federal election: Progressive Conservatives

 Early in the election, Mulroney focused on adding Quebec nationalists to the traditional Tory coalition of western populist conservatives and fiscal conservatives from Ontario and the Atlantic provinces.

 This strategy, as well as denouncing alleged corruption in the Liberal government, resulted in a major windfall for the Tories.
-They won 211 seats, three more than their previous record of 208 in 1958.
+They won 211 seats, three more than their previous record of 208 in 1958-the only other time a Canadian party won 200 seats at an election.
 They won both a majority of seats and at least a plurality of the popular vote in every province and territory, the only time in Canadian history a party has achieved this (the nearest previous occasion being in 1949, when only Alberta kept the Liberals from a clean sweep).
 They also won just over half the popular vote, the last time to date that a Canadian party has won a majority of the popular vote.

 The Tories had a major breakthrough in Quebec, a province where they had been virtually unelectable for almost a century.
 However, Mulroney's promise of a new deal for Quebec caused the province to swing dramatically to support him.
-After winning only one seat out of 75 in 1980, the Tories won 58 seats in 1984, more than they had ever won in Quebec before.
+After winning only one seat out of 75 in 1980, the Tories won 58 seats in 1984, eight more than they had won in 1958, their previous high water mark in the province.
 In many cases, ridings where few living residents had ever been represented by a Tory elected them by margins similar to those the Liberals had scored for years.